bitcoinops/scaling-book/x.consolidation/consolidation.md

 balance roughly the same, increasing the chance that you'll be able to create smaller and more affordable transactions at a later time when you need to pay a higher feerate in order to obtain a fast confirmation.
+As described in the following sections, most services that use consolidation will save 20% to 40% on their overall transaction fees without changing their payment user experience at all.
+Outlier services that receive significantly more incoming payments than they send outgoing payments may save up to 80% through effective consolidation.

 ## A consolidation example